AmokSolderer/APC/DOC/HowToStart.md

 ## The assembly

 As the boards have the component names printed at the corresponding locations, you can just use the [Bill of Materials](https://github.com/AmokSolderer/APC/blob/master/DOC/Hardware/Assembly/APC_BOMnonSMD.pdf) to identify the  right component to put there.
+Pay attention to the polarity of the electrolytic capacitors C2, C9 and C11.
+The rectangular pad does always belong to the plus pin of the cap.

 ## Getting your board started